kulanaavinash/GadgetBadget-ClientSide/README.md

 #  The technologies we used were
-java JAX-RS(jersy) Restful web service on Apache  Tomcat  mysql as the database and eclipse as the IDE.
+-  java JAX-RS(jersy) Restful web service
+-  Apache  Tomcat
+-  mysql as the database
+-  eclipse IDE.

 # How to execute the project?